-The styling might be a 'love/hate' binary proposition - but the 1.6 turbo is a Mazda CX-3 killer.
-Nothing else in this segment goes as well as the force-fed Hyundai Kona
+The styling might be a 'love/hate' proposition - but the 1.6 turbo petrol is a Mazda CX-3 (and every other competitor) killer.
+No other compact SUV goes as well as the force-fed Hyundai Kona

 Kona is: A Kyocera flip-phone.
 (Remember those?)
 It's also a brand of bicycle, and a geographic location.
 (There are Konas in Kentucky, Hawaii, Burkina Faso, and of course the ancient city of Phyrygia.)
 KONA-FM 92.1 broadcasts in Hawaii, and Dilshad Nahar Kona is a renowned Bangladeshi singer.
 Kona is also an award-winning Kenyan TV series.

 I can’t help you with any of that.
 But if you want to park your derriere in the new Hyundai Kona for the next three to five years … here’s everything you need to know.

 Hyundai’s taken a bold step out of the conventional monochromatic automotive universe.
 They’ve presumptuously done a ‘Citroen’ and introduced actual vibrancy into the Kona range.